Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Introduction

 In summary, this paper contributes Protocol Futuring as a novel methodological framework for HCI, CSCW, and design research.
 We define the concept of Protocol Futuring and demonstrate its application across multiple scenarios, providing an infrastructural lens for speculating about sociotechnical futures.
 Our work offers design researchers a framework (with concrete principles and tactics) for thinking beyond individual gadgets to the rules and institutions that drive technology’s long-term impacts.
 By focusing on protocols and their second-order dynamics, Protocol Futuring reveals hidden politics and complex entanglements that might otherwise remain invisible in product-centered futuring.
 We argue that this approach enriches critical computing practice by allowing researchers to engage with questions of governance, maintenance, and systemic change in envisioned worlds.
-Finally, we reflect on the strengths of Protocol Futuring – such as its power to surface infrastructural power imbalances – as well as its challenges (e.g. how to validate or assess speculative insights about systems that do not yet exist).
+Finally, we reflect on the strengths of Protocol Futuring---such as its power to surface infrastructural power imbalances---as well as its challenges, e.g. how to validate or assess speculative insights about systems that do not yet exist.